thomastay/expensive_modules/README.md

 ## Performance with Data Structures
-As [Chandler Carruth](https://www.youtube.com/watch?v=fHNmRkzxHWs) puts it, Data Structures for performance, Algorithms for efficiency.
+As [Chandler Carruth](https://www.youtube.com/watch?v=fHNmRkzxHWs) puts it, performance with data structures, efficiency with algorithms.
 The thing that made the most difference in my F# code was **Data structures, Data structures, Data structures**.

 When I first wrote my F# code, it was filled with Maps and Lists.
 Now, that was very good F# code: *idiomatic* and *easy to read*, but it also meant that it was **really slow**.
 As you may be aware, F# maps are implemented as Binary Trees, which means that insert and search are O(log n) time operations.
 The hot path of my application involved a lot of Map lookups, and so I changed the F# maps to .NET dictionaries, which have O(1) lookup time.

-Similarly, I changed F#'s sets to HashSets, and changed the F#'s lists (which are linked lists) to .NET arrays.
+Similarly, I changed F#'s sets to HashSets, and changed the F#'s lists (which are linked lists) to .NET arrays, which have much better cache locality.
+Since I was mostly looping over my lists, having them as arrays made them looping faster.

 Changing immutable collections to mutable ones for performance is not surprising in itself, but it's important to remember that mutablity makes the code harder to reason about.

 So, I kept the Maps and Lists around in the parsing section of the code, which my benchmarking showed only took less than half a second - recall that the merge step took almost a *full minute*!